Princess Cruises: Ocean pollution

 On August 26, 2013, the crew of Caribbean Princess deliberately discharged 4227 USgal of oil-contaminated waste off the southern coast of England.
 The discharge involved the illegal modification of the vessel's on-board pollution control systems, and was photographed by a newly hired engineer.
 When the ship subsequently berthed at Southampton, the engineer resigned his position and reported the discharge to the UK Maritime and Coastguard Agency.
 An investigation launched by the U.S. Department of Justice Environment and Natural Resources Division (ENRD) found that the practice had been taking place on Caribbean Princess and four other Princess ships – Star Princess, Grand Princess, Coral Princess, and Golden Princess – since 2005.

 In December 2016, Princess agreed to plead guilty to seven felony charges and pay a $40 million penalty.
 The charges related to illegal discharges off the coasts of Florida, Maine, Massachusetts, New Jersey, New York, Rhode Island, South Carolina, Texas, Virginia, the U.S. Virgin Islands and Puerto Rico.
-As part of the agreement, cruise ships from eight Carnival companies, including Carnival Cruise Line and Holland America Line, are required to operate for five years under a court-supervised environmental compliance plan with independent audits and a court-appointed monitor.
+As part of the agreement, cruise ships from eight Carnival companies, including Carnival Cruise Line and Holland America Line, were required to operate for five years under a court-supervised environmental compliance plan with independent audits and a court-appointed monitor.
 The fine was the "largest-ever criminal penalty involving deliberate vessel pollution."

 For violation of the probation terms of 2016, Carnival Corporation and Princess were ordered to pay an additional $20 million penalty in 2019.
 The new violations included discharging plastic into waters in the Bahamas, falsifying records, and interfering with court supervision.